phananh1010/360VR-wildlife-surveillance/README.md

 # 360-Degree Wildlife Video Dataset for Surveillance
 This README file contains the instructions to use our wildfife 360-degree video dataset.

 Our dataset consists of twenty two 360-degree videos capturing activities from 23 different types of animals in the wild.
 Twelve of which are native to the America.
-The animals are recorded from static 360 cameras.
 The video length varies from 19 seconds up to more than 8 minutes and the average video duration is 2 minutes 37 seconds.
-All videos are in 4K resolution or higher.
+The animals are recorded from static 360 cameras in 4K resolution or higher.

 Details of each video are described in the following table: